Kikolator/savage_coworking/shared/schemas/user.schema.md

 - `email`: User's email address (required, unique)
 - `displayName`: Optional display name for the user
 - `photoUrl`: Optional URL to user's profile photo
+- `selectedWorkspaceId`: Optional workspace ID that the user (admin) has selected for viewing/managing data
 - `createdAt`: Timestamp when the user account was created
 - `updatedAt`: Timestamp when the user document was last updated